Super Nintendo Entertainment System: Peripherals

 The Super Game Boy cartridge adapts Game Boy games to the SNES.

-Though Nintendo never released an adapter for playing NES games on the Super NES, the Super Game Boy adapter cartridge allows games designed for Nintendo's portable Game Boy system to be played on the Super NES.
-The Super Game Boy touts several feature enhancements over the Game Boy, including palette substitution, custom screen borders, and access to the Super NES console's features by specially enhanced Game Boy games.
+Though Nintendo never released an adapter for playing NES games on the SNES, the Super Game Boy adapter cartridge allows games designed for Nintendo's portable Game Boy system to be played on the SNES.
+The Super Game Boy touts several feature enhancements over the Game Boy, including palette substitution, custom screen borders, and access to the SNES console's features by specially enhanced Game Boy games.
 Japan also saw the release of the Super Game Boy 2, which adds a communication port to enable a second Game Boy to connect for multiplayer games.

-Like the NES before it, the Super NES has unlicensed third-party peripherals, including a new version of the Game Genie cheat cartridge designed for use with Super NES games.

-Soon after the release of the Super NES, companies began marketing backup devices such as the Super Wildcard, Super Pro Fighter Q, and Game Doctor.
-These devices create a backup of a cartridge, and can be used to play illicit ROM images or to copy games, violating copyright laws in many jurisdictions.
+Like the NES before it, the SNES has unlicensed third-party peripherals, including a new version of the Game Genie cheat cartridge designed for use with SNES games.
+One of the most infamous are backup units, such as Super Wildcard, Super Pro Fighter Q, and Game Doctor.
+Super Wildcard allowed a backup of a catridge to be saved to floppy disk, allowing users to copy games.

 The Satellaview add-on allowed for subscribers of the BS-X service to download games and participate in hosted events with a special adapter.

 The Japan-only Satellaview is a satellite modem attached to the Super Famicom's expansion port and connected to the St.GIGA satellite radio station from April 23, 1995, to June 30, 2000.
 Satellaview subscribers could download gaming news and specially designed games, which were frequently either remakes of or sequels to older Famicom games, and released in installments.
 In the United States, the relatively short-lived XBAND allowed users to connect to a network via a dial-up modem to compete against other players around the country.

 Nintendo attempted partnerships with Sony and later Philips to develop CD-ROM-based peripherals, aiming to compete with add-ons like the TurboGrafx-CD and Sega CD.
-Sony's effort resulted in a prototype known as the PlayStation, a Super NES with a built-in CD-ROM drive, which never reached the market but laid the groundwork for Sony's later independently produced console.
+Sony's effort resulted in a prototype known as the PlayStation, a SNES with a built-in CD-ROM drive, which never reached the market but laid the groundwork for Sony's later independently produced console.
 The Philips project was canceled before a prototype was produced.
 However, under the original development agreement, Nintendo had granted Philips the rights to use certain franchises for games intended for the planned peripheral.
 After the project's cancellation, Philips retained these rights and used them to develop Mario and Zelda titles for its CD-i multimedia system.